soarbear/bossac_samg55/README.md

 # Description

-soarbear /bossac_samg55 is a firmware uploading tool based on BOSSA 1.8/Feynman version.
+soarbear / bossac_samg55 is a firmware uploading tool based on BOSSA 1.8 / Feynman version.
 Modification added to support Microchip ATSAMG55J19, [make] on UBUNTU.

 # Environment